 I bring the pitch back up to normal over the course of several tunings, particularly when it has dropped a step or more.
 Raising the pitch too far in one tuning may result in broken strings making it is impossible to do a quality tuning, as the pitch will slip until the strings stabilize.

 I will be glad to work with you in setting up a schedule.
 I keep a record of each tuning appointment and will contact you after one year has passed.
-Tuning cost (in the Lynchburg area) is $95.00 and $45.00 for a pitch raise.
+Tuning cost (in the Lynchburg area) is $125.00 and $75.00 extra for a preliminary A440 pitch raise tuning.

 Broken Strings – Splicing & Replacing

 Sluggish Action Parts